Photophobia: 6 Ways To Cope With Light Sensitivity

 There are various types of tinted glasses for light sensitivity.
 I’ve had my prescription lenses tinted to varying degrees of brown/yellow, so I use a variety of tinted glasses daily.
 I switch between them depending on how much light is coming in through the window and how much pain I’m in.

-I sometimes wear a hat or cap in the house too!
-When your eyes can tolerate indirect light, maybe because you’re wearing tinted glasses, then shading your eyes from the direct light of the ceiling fixture with a hat or cap can be a great help.
+When your eyes can tolerate indirect light, maybe because you’re wearing tinted glasses, then shading your eyes from the direct light of a ceiling fixture with a hat or cap can be a great help.

-Black-out Curtains
+Blinds And Black-out Curtains

-These are such a big help!
+I use a combination of horizontal “venetian” blinds and Blackout curtains – they are such a big help!
 I’ve had them installed in my bedroom and living room so that I can enjoy some days on the sofa too.
 Nothing worse than making it all the way across the house only to find the living room is too bright and you have to trek all the way back!

 Blackout Sleep Masks